CiccioTecchio/HomeAssessmentCanonical/README.md

 # Home assessment for Canonical
 A simple web page developed using [Vanilla framework](https://vanillaframework.io/).
-The source code is located under the `public` directory.
+The source code is located under the `docs` directory.
 Favicon by [icon8.com](https://icons8.com).
 ### Requirements
 To run this project, you must have a node version of 12.0.0 or higher installed.